yyhshdu1/auto-coupling/ReadME.md

 code for controlling the New Focus picomotor mirror mount.

-Thr controller used is New Focus 8742
+The controller used is New Focus 8742